Seeing Straight: Document Orientation Detection for Efficient OCR: Implementation Details

-\paragraph{Gemini-2.5 Flash \cite{google2025gemini2.5flash}} For the \textit{Gemini-2.5 Flash} baseline, we used Google’s multimodal model accessed via the \texttt{google.generativeai} Python SDK.
-The model \texttt{gemini-pro-vision} was configured with an authenticated API key and executed in streaming mode for OCR text extraction.
+\paragraph{Gemini-2.5 Flash \cite{google2025gemini2.5flash}} For the \textit{Gemini-2.5 Flash} baseline, we used Google’s multimodal model accessed via the \texttt{google.genai} Python SDK.
+The model \texttt{gemini-2.5-flash} was configured with an authenticated API key and executed in streaming mode for OCR text extraction.
 Each image was read as binary data and sent to the model as an inline MIME-typed input.
 The outputs were returned as plain-text responses and stored incrementally in JSONL format for further evaluation.